Indonesia–United States relations: After Indonesian Independence

-In February 1958 rebels in Sumatra and Sulawesi declared the PRRI-Permesta Movement aimed at overthrowing the Jakarta government.
+In February 1958, rebels in Sumatra and Sulawesi declared the PRRI-Permesta Movement aimed at overthrowing the Jakarta government.
 Due to their anti-communist rhetoric, the rebels received money, weapons, and manpower from the CIA.
 This support ended when Allen Lawrence Pope, an American pilot, was shot down after a bombing raid on government-held Ambon in April 1958.
 In April 1958, the central government responded by launching airborne and seaborne military invasions on Padang and Manado, the rebel capitals.
 By the end of 1958, the rebels had been militarily defeated, and the last remaining rebel guerrilla bands surrendered in August 1961.

-Sukarno (center) with John F. Kennedy (left) and Lyndon B. Johnson (right) in 1961.
+President Sukarno (center) with President John F. Kennedy (left) and VP Lyndon B. Johnson (right) in 1961.

 The U.S. under President John F. Kennedy intervened in the West New Guinea dispute between Indonesia and the Netherlands, due to Indonesia's purchase of Soviet arms and planned invasion of the territory.
 U.S. diplomat Ellsworth Bunker brokered the New York Agreement, which eventually ceded West New Guinea to Indonesia in 1969 after a controversial referendum.
 The administration of Lyndon B. Johnson escalated the war in Vietnam, which greatly heightened tensions with Indonesia in 1964–65.
 Relations deteriorated further with Indonesia's opposition to the formation of Malaysia that led to war.
 By mid-1965, Sukarno was edging closer to China, denounced U.S. imperialism, and inspired anti-American demonstrations.
 Following an attempted coup on September 30, 1965, and the ensuing massacres of communists, the pro-Western Suharto came to power in 1968, and the U.S. started providing financial and military aid to Indonesia.